Windows Defender Application Control and virtualization-based protection of code integrity

 - Windows Server 2016

-(Re-)Introducing Windows Defender Application Control
+Windows Defender Application Control

-As a result, many customers assumed that they couldn’t use configurable CI either.
-But configurable CI carries no specific hardware or software requirements other than running Windows 10, which means many customers were wrongly denied the benefits of this powerful application control capability.
+Configurable code integrity carries no specific hardware or software requirements other than running Windows 10, which means many IT professionals were wrongly denied the benefits of this powerful application control capability.

 Since the initial release of Windows 10, the world has witnessed numerous hacking and malware attacks where application control alone could have prevented the attack altogether.
 With this in mind, we are discussing and documenting configurable code integrity as an independent technology within our security stack and giving it a name of its own: Windows Defender Application Control.
 We hope this change will help us better communicate options for adopting application control within an organization.